Documentation for Deptle Terminal.

 • len(self.<state_array>) and len(self.<extra_buffer>) are supported.

-• Negative indexes are translated from end, then clamped into valid bounds.
+• Negative indexes count from the end, then snap into valid bounds.

-• Out-of-range indexing saturates to nearest valid element.
+• Out-of-range indexes snap to the nearest valid element.

 Operators